TUM-DSE/seminars/WiSe2022-23-secure-reliable-README.md

 ## Contact

+We *strongly* prefer slack for all communications.
 For any further questions/comments, please contact the seminar organizer(s):
 - [Dr. Myoung Jin Nam](https://dse.in.tum.de/dr-myoung-jin-nam/)
 - [Prof. Bhatotia](https://dse.in.tum.de/bhatotia/)